bayespecon.models.base.SpatialModel

 Run Bayesian LM specification tests and return a summary table.

-Iterates over the class-level _spatial_diagnostics_tests registry and calls each test function on this fitted model, collecting the results into a tidy DataFrame.
-The set of tests depends on the model type.
+Looks up the diagnostic suite registered for this model class and calls each test function on this fitted model, collecting the results into a tidy DataFrame.
+The set of tests depends on the model type — for example, an OLS model runs LM-Lag, LM-Error, LM-SDM-Joint, and LM-SLX-Error-Joint, while an SAR model runs LM-Error, LM-WX, and Robust-LM-WX.

 Returns: